SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 ## Inputs

-Inputs that are encrypted and known only to the query sender and to the contract.
+Encrypted inputs are known by the query sender and the contract.
 In `query` we don't have an `env` like we do in `init` and `handle`.

 | Input | Type       | Encrypted? | Trusted? | Notes |
 | ----- | ---------- | ---------- | -------- | ----- |
 | `msg` | `QueryMsg` | Yes        | Yes      |       |

-Note that `Trusted = No` means this data is easily forgeable.
+Note: `Trusted = No` means this data is easily forgeable.
 An attacker can take its node offline and replay old inputs.
 This data that is `Trusted = No` by itself cannot be trusted in order to reveal secrets.
 This is more applicable to `init` and `handle`, but know that an attacker can replay the input `msg` to its offline node.
 Although `query` cannot change the contract's state and the attacker cannot decrypt the query output, the attacker might be able to deduce private information by monitoring output sizes at different times.
 See [differences in output return values size](#differences-in-output-return-values-size) to learn more about this kind of attack and how to mitigate it.

 ## API calls